 * Vanadzor placements are currently only available during summer months.

 We will schedule an orientation for you during the first week of your arrival.
 We try to time orientations so there are a few other volunteers.
-Stay tuned to a separate email calendar invite from us with the exam date and time.
+Stay tuned to a separate email calendar invite from us with the exact date and time.
 Typically, the event takes between 2 to 3 hours and we serve a light lunch (email firstname.lastname@example.org if you have any dietary restrictions).

 So what do we cover during orientation?
 We introduce AVC and our entire team, provide a quick tour of our space, present our rules and regulations, ask you to sign some required documents, discuss placements, and provide tips on living in Armenia.
 In addition, we’ll review what a typical week looks like, notify you how to register for excursions, language classes, and much more.
 Our Communications team will also take some photos/videos of you, so come with your camera ready faces!
 If you noted in your Intent to Volunteer form that you need health insurance or plan to make a donation, we will take care of those activities.